roboll/kube-vault-controller/README.md

 This feature is useful if you are running a Kubernetes cluster as a service and want kube-vault-controller to namespace secrets access.

-By adding a `--namespace-prefix` to the arguments you can ensure that all secretClaims created under this path will only be able to access their own namespace.
+By adding a `--namespace-prefix` to the arguments you can ensure that all secretClaims starting with this prefix will only be able to access their own namespace.
+Secrets starting with this prefix need to be written to `${prefix}${namespace}/${key}`.
 Secrets that fall outside this path will still be globally accessible for the cluster.

 ### Example usage